raisschultz/raisschultz.github.io/IB/ee.markdown

 ---
 layout: page
-title: Kurdistan as a de facto state in Iraq
+title: Extended Essay
 permalink: /IB/ee/
 ---
+# Kurdistan as a de facto state in Iraq
 # To what extent can the KRG be considered a de facto state?

 ## Global Politics